tetrateio/training/modules/security/ingress/README.md

     $ kubectl apply -f modules/security/ingress/config/gateway.yaml
     ```

-1. Validate that you can still visit the UI from the browser and now it is redirect to HTTPS.
+1. Validate you can still reach the UI in your browser: you should now get a certificate warning (because we used a self-signed certificate), but the page _is_ served over HTTPS.
+We can verify the same with `curl`, setting the CA cert so `curl` accept's Envoy's certificate:

     ```
     $ export INGRESS_IP=$(kubectl -n istio-system get svc istio-ingressgateway \
     -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
-    $ curl -v $INGRESS_IP
+    $ curl -v -HHost:httpbin.example.com --resolve httpbin.example.com:443:$INGRESS_IP --cacert httpbin.example.com/2_intermediate/certs/ca-chain.cert.pem https://httpbin.example.com
+    ```
+    > All of the fancy flags on the command configure the way `curl` sets the Server Name Indication (SNI) on the request; our Ingress Envoy uses that SNI to serve its certificate, but also for routing.

+1. Finally, let's clean up so we can continue to `curl` in future examples without all the crazy flags!

+    ```sh
+    $ kubectl apply -f modules/traffic/ingress/config/gateway.yaml
+    ```

+    And a `curl` should verify we're back to our original state:

+    ```sh
+    $ curl $INGRESS_IP/
+    ...
     ```